 With Dewesoft software, we store the full raw data, not just screenshots.
-Later, in conference calls, we simply pull out the corresponding data file, zoom to the position.
-It’s much easier to comprehensively demonstrate and argue the testing results to our customer.
+Later, in conference calls, we simply pull out the corresponding data file, and zoom to the position.
+It’s much easier to comprehensively demonstrate and argue the testing results to our customers.
 Down to the single sampling point, we can show each of the 100 test cycles individually.

 With the new system, testing is done autonomously.
-Melecs engineers can now even line up a series of tests, or as customers sometimes require a 72 hours continuous test, have these running during the night.
+Melecs engineers can now even line up a series of tests, or as customers sometimes require 72 hours of continuous test, have these running during the night.
 Setting up the tests is usually what is most time-consuming.
 During the first 9 months of using the Dewesoft equipment, the Melecs engineers were able to save around 1 month of working hours.

 The DewesoftX software is Windows-based - the available memory only depends on the PC’s integrated SSD and RAM.
-The software fully accesses the available CPU power, features such as hyperthreading, SIMD and 64bit architecture ensure maximum performance.
+The software fully accesses the available CPU power, and features such as hyperthreading, SIMD and 64bit architecture ensure maximum performance.
 The DewesoftX software provides one software for data acquisition and analysis.